jvanasco/facebook_utils/README.md

 * The Developer Tools provide `app id` and `app secret`

 For the sake of clarity, this library uses the terms `app_id` and `app_secret` because they are what Facebook's developer dashboard provides.
 They are translated into the API Endpoint terms as required.

+By default the API calls will be unversioned.
+You should specify the API version.

 Supports Two oAuth Flows